reach-sh/reach-lang/docs/src/changelog/index.md

 Version 0.1.8 is the current Reach release candidate version.

++ 2022/01/06: Verification of only-one-honest participant is disabled.
+  This proves nothing that wasn't verified already by the other two cases and just takes more time.
 + 2022/01/05: Conflux devnet has been upgraded to 0.1.7.

 ## 0.1.7: 2021/11 - 2021/12